JakobKSvaneborg/gpaw/doc/documentation/restart_files.rst

  * To also save the (potentially very large) wavefunctions, use ``calc.write('xyz.gpw', mode='all')``.

-With “new” GPAW there are also two ways to produce smaller .gpw files:
+With :ref:`newgpaw` there are also two ways to produce smaller .gpw files:

  * To avoid saving the (potentially large) PAW projections, use ``calc.write('xyz.gpw', include_projection=False)``.